Teskh/WUPS/WUP-Specification-3.4.1-Streamlined.md

 Starting from the image under 1.3.5, the transformation from Figure a.) to Figure b.) arises through the positive angle α.
 The transformation from b.) to c.) arises through the positive angle γ.
 A positive angle δ would rotate the plane from Figure c.) around the already transformed Z" axis again.

+### 6.2 Sawing operations (removed)

+The original specification describes saw-based processing (SG, PSG) in this section.
+Those operations were intentionally excluded from the streamlined text.

 ### 6.3 Tilt angle for polygon points PP, KB, and MP

 The tilt angle of a polygon point always references to the tangent of the processing line in the processing direction at this point.